RG9-1485

 Lessons

 One of our friendly distributors has a slogan "Imitations have their limitations"; our investigation shows a truth in this.
-And although supplies of this part had officially run out we were able together a limited end-of-line supply of originals from them.
-That part of the problem is solved for now.
+And although supplies of this part seemed to have run out we were able to source a limited end-of-line supply of originals from them.
+The problem was temporarily solved.
 But in the end there will be nothing but compatible parts left, so if you want to go on running this printer (and we want to sell parts) the compatible parts have to be got right.

-We also have a new batch of compatibles coming in and are assured they will be from a different supplier.
+We did get a new batch of compatibles and were assured they will be from a different supplier.
 Wanting a different supplier would be a natural reaction.
-The problem is that, at the moment, we don't have any great reason to believe that any specific compatible supplier will consistently get things right.
+The problem is that, at the moment, we have no great reason to believe that any compatible supplier will consistently get things right.
 They are actually in a difficult game, so we look at that in the next section.

 Vigilance is part of the answer.
 We watch the packaging on parts and note changes.
 We're discussing the practicality of checking bar codes, batch and item traceability, detailed photographs and accurate weights.